Peer Reviewed Open Access Journal

 Gilbert, I. R., Shavers, G. P., Jarvis, P. G., & Smith, H. (1995).
 Photomorphogenesis and canopy dynamics.
 Phytochrome‐mediated proximity perception accounts for the growth dynamics of canopies of Populus trichocarpa× deltoides ‘Beaupré’.
 Plant, Cell & Environment, 18(5), 475-497.

-Harris, F. C. (2007).
-The effect of competition on stand, tree and wood growth and structure in subtropical Eucalyptus grandis plantations.
-Lismore: School of Environmental Science and Management, Southern Cross University.
+Harris, F. (2007).
+The effect of competition on stand, tree, and wood growth and structure in subtropical Eucalyptus grandis plantations (Doctoral dissertation, Southern Cross University).

 Knowe, S. A., & Stein, W. I. (1995).
 Predicting the effects of site preparation and protection on development of young Douglas-fir plantations.
 Canadian journal of forest research, 25(9), 1538-1547.